Gaming Setup for College Students Under 40000 India 2026

 Harsh Talreja

-Quick Answer: The best gaming setup for college students under Rs 40,000 is a Ryzen 5 5600G APU build at Rs 28,000 to Rs 30,000 with a 24-inch 75Hz monitor, budget mechanical keyboard, and gaming mouse.
+Short answer: the best gaming setup for college students under Rs 40,000 is a Ryzen 5 5600G APU build at Rs 28,000 to Rs 30,000 with a 24-inch 75Hz monitor, budget mechanical keyboard, and gaming mouse.
+For a tighter budget, see our complete gaming setup under Rs 50,000 for students.
+Not a gimmick.
 The 5600G handles gaming and coding work without a GPU.
 Total PC plus peripherals comes to Rs 35,000 to Rs 38,000.
 This guide also covers a second option: skip the desktop and go for a gaming laptop under Rs 40,000 if you live in a hostel.

 College students in India face a specific challenge: the setup needs to handle both gaming and coursework, fit in a hostel room or PG, and cost under Rs 40,000 total.
-Here is how to build it right.
+Here’s how to build it right.

 Desktop vs Laptop for College Gaming Under Rs 40,000